lyteword/kjv/psalms/psalm-79.md

 # Psalm 79

-<sup>1</sup> A Psalm of Asaph.
-O God, the heathen are come into thine inheritance; thy holy temple have they defiled; they have laid Jerusalem on heaps.
+<sup>1</sup> O God, the heathen are come into thine inheritance; thy holy temple have they defiled; they have laid Jerusalem on heaps.

-<sup>2</sup> The dead bodies of thy servants have they given to be meat unto the fowls of the heaven, the flesh of thy saints unto the beasts of the earth.
+<sup>2</sup> The dead bodies of thy servants have they given *to be* meat unto the fowls of the heaven, the flesh of thy saints unto the beasts of the earth.

-<sup>3</sup> Their blood have they shed like water round about Jerusalem; and there was none to bury them.
+<sup>3</sup> Their blood have they shed like water round about Jerusalem; and *there was* none to bury *them*.

 <sup>4</sup> We are become a reproach to our neighbours, a scorn and derision to them that are round about us.